natejamesgithub/nathan-james-personal-projects/README.md

 # 🛠️ Personal Projects

 Welcome to my collection of self-initiated coding project.
-Each project here hopes to explore something new — whether it’s web dev, systems programming, automation, or fintech.
+Each project here hopes to explore something new.

 ---